0x646e78/unlocked-prank/README.md

 I wrote this as a quick drive-by implant.

 Those around me often leave their systems unlocked.
-Messing around manually is time consuminga nd thus risky.
+Messing around manually is time consuming and thus risky.

 As I have a spare Yubikey I decided to utilise a slot with a static string.
 This has a single stored command of: